Visualization enhances Problem Solving in multi-Qubit Systems: Methods

 \subsection{Participants}

 The total number of participants in the study was 42, including 31 people who were relatively new to the field of quantum physics, with a maximum of two years' experience.
 Due to the possible influence of expertise-reversal effects, we excluded all participants with more than three years of experience in quantum physics from the analyses.
-Of the 31 remaining participants, 22 were male and 9 female.
-The participant's ages ranged between 19-33 years.
-The main field of study was physics for 10 participants, computer science or engineering for 10, other fields of natural sciences for 5, and \ac{qis} for 4.
-Furthermore, 4 of the participants were bachelor students, 14 students were in their master's degree, 9 doing their Ph.D., and 1 was a post doc.
+Of the 31 remaining participants, 22 were male and nine female.
+The participants' ages ranged between 19-33 years.
+The main field of study was physics for ten participants, computer science or engineering for ten, other fields of natural sciences for five, and \ac{qis} for four.
+Furthermore, four of the participants were bachelor students, 14 students were in their master's degree, nine were doing their Ph.D., and one has a Ph.D.

+All procedures performed in the study were in accordance with the ethical standards of the national research committee and with the Declaration of Helsinki of 1964 and its subsequent amendments.
+The study involved data collection, including eye movements, in an on-site survey that took about 60 minutes.
+Participation in this study was voluntary, anonymous, and under informed consent.
+The data collected included participants’ age, gender, field of study, quantum physics experience, and highest educational achievement.
+Personal data of participants is kept confidential and used solely for research purposes.
+The anonymized data supporting the findings of the study is openly available \cite{bley_2025_15382444}.